Featherston railway station: Future

 In 2019/20 the GWRC is to "renew" the Featherston railway station.

 As part of the New Zealand Upgrade Programme announced by the government on 29 January 2020, a second platform will be installed at Featherston.

 Services

-The only trains with scheduled stops at Featherston station are the passenger services of the Wairarapa Connection.
-There are five such services both ways Monday to Thursday, six services on Fridays and two services each way on Saturdays and Sundays.
+The only passenger service with scheduled stops at Featherston station is the Wairarapa Connection.
+There are five services both ways Monday to Thursday, six services on Fridays and two services each way on Saturday and Sunday.

 There is a shuttle bus service operated by Wairarapa Coachlines to transport passengers between Martinborough and the Featherston railway station.
 These services are timed to meet the daily commuter trains, however there is currently (as at August 2013) no service on Sunday.